 The presence of the worm-killing cells in cats explains why they can have HARD without having a single adult heartworm present.
 "But in some cats, one to four worms can survive to become adults," Kleypas says.
 "Typically, the death of these large adult [heartworms] is what causes cats to die suddenly.
 The dead adult breaks off, goes into the bloodstream, and blocks it—similar to a stroke or heart attack in a human."

-“Unfortunately,” Kleypas says, “it’s much more difficult to diagnose heartworms in cats than in dogs, and many go undiagnosed.”
-She explains that the standard test done in dogs (called an antigen test) can be done in cats, but it doesn’t work as well since cats tend to have far fewer worms than dogs.
+"Unfortunately," Kleypas says, "it's much more difficult to diagnose heartworms in cats than in dogs, and many go undiagnosed."
+She explains that the standard test done in dogs (called an antigen test) can be done in cats, but it doesn't work as well since cats tend to have far fewer worms than dogs.
 Another type of test (known as an antibody test) is often used and can detect the presence of both baby and adult worms.
-Chest X-rays and even ultrasound imaging can be helpful as well.
+Chest X-rays and ultrasound imaging can be helpful as well.

 Treating heartworm disease is also more difficult in cats than in dogs.
 According to Kleypas, the drug used to kill adult heartworms in dogs is toxic to cats, and there is no safe, effective alternative.
 Instead, she explains that cats with heartworm disease receive supportive care in the form of steroids to minimize inflammation, and there are drugs available to treat the signs of HARD.
 Infected cats are also placed on heartworm preventative medications in hopes that the cat will outlive the worm, Kleypas says.
 Recovery is possible, but it is likely the cat will have permanent damage from the infection.

-How to Help Prevent Heartworm in Cats
+How to Prevent Heartworm Disease in Cats

-Because cats are infected via mosquito bite, cats who spend a lot of time outdoors are at a higher risk, but indoor cats aren’t completely safe either.
+Because they are infected via mosquito bite, cats who spend a lot of time outdoors are at a higher risk, but indoor cats aren't completely safe either.
 Kleypas says that roughly one in four cats diagnosed with heartworm disease is an indoor-only pet.
 The Companion Animal Parasite Council also notes that heartworms have been found in cats in all 50 states.